NixOS/rfcs/rfcs/0077-stale-issues-amendment.md

 **impaired in vigor or effectiveness**. (your threshold of judgemnt may differ).

-To the author of this RFC, the most plausible reason is that by the time the stalbot interacts, levels of attentions and interest has vanished so might have memories or simpli life got into the way.
+To the author of this RFC, the most plausible reason is that by the time the stalebot interacts, levels of attention and interest have vanished.
+So might have memories or simply the life got in the way.

-At any rate, it is reasonable to assume, that this declining levels of attention iterest and memories put the very author into a position of beeing in a state that is **imparied in vigor and effectiveness**.
-So, you might have guessed it: the auther went stale.
-Dooms day! :wink:
+At any rate, it is reasonable to assume, that this declining levels of attention, iterest and memories put the very author into a position of beeing **imparied in vigor and effectiveness**.
+So, you might have guessed it:
+_the author went stale.
+Damn it!_ :wink:

 A reduction in the time to first interaction is likely a probate mean to prevent authors from going stale.

 # Alternatives
 [alternatives]: #alternatives